 Author: Urban EdVenture Faculty

-Students will learn to carefully craft their words and thoughts to get more accurate information to their partners as they communicate with partners.
+To carefully craft words to get more accurate information to their partners to complete a task together.

-Alternatively, students can use simulated “materials” in the form of geometric shapes (four lines, two circles, etc.) that can be used to draw the construction.
+Alternatively, use geometric shapes (four lines, two circles, etc.) to draw the construction

 The most important thing is that the Architect and the Builder need to have matching building sets so they have the same materials from which to choose.

-For 5th grade, we use Popsicle sticks, colored straws and a few colored pencils.
+For 5th graders, we use Popsicle sticks, colored straws and a few colored pencils.

 For older grades you could use materials that would allow for building three-dimensional shapes.